mrsaraei/mrsaraei/README.md

 *Tabriz University of Medical Sciences*, East Azerbaijan, Iran | 2017 – 2024
 **Industry:** Hospitals & Health Care
 **Office:** CED 311, V.C.
 Treatment Affairs Building, Tabriz University of Medical Sciences, University Main Street, Tabriz, East Azerbaijan, Iran.
-**Responsibility:**  I've led clinical engineering teams (biomedical engineers) in hospitals to ensure the safe and effective use of medical devices.
-My responsibilities have encompassed overseeing medical device management, training end-users, and supervising the delivery and installation of capital equipment.
-I have also collaborated with the WHO on the Iran COVID-19 Emergency Response Project and conducted data analysis to support patient care improvements.
-Additionally, I've been involved in licensing advanced medical imaging systems and establishing newly equipped therapeutic wards.
-Throughout, I've identified opportunities to optimize device utilization and reduce costs across healthcare facilities.
+**Responsibility:**  I led clinical engineering teams, consisting of biomedical engineers, in hospitals to ensure the safe and effective use of medical devices.
+My responsibilities included managing medical devices, training end-users, and supervising the delivery and installation of capital equipment.
+I also worked with the WHO on the Iran COVID-19 Emergency Response Project and conducted data analysis to improve patient care.
+Additionally, I was involved in licensing advanced medical imaging systems and establishing newly equipped therapeutic wards.
+Throughout my career, I have found opportunities to optimize device use and reduce costs across healthcare facilities.

 **Clinical Engineer (CE)**
 *Tabriz University of Medical Sciences*, East Azerbaijan, Iran | 2014 – 2017
 **Industry:** Hospitals & Health Care
 **Office:** CED 311, V.C.
 Treatment Affairs Building, Tabriz University of Medical Sciences, University Main Street, Tabriz, East Azerbaijan, Iran.
-**Responsibility:**  I've evaluated and overseen the procurement of capital medical devices, ensuring alignment with hospital needs and full regulatory compliance.
-My responsibilities have also included conducting safety inspections, audits, and quality control, as well as implementing preventive maintenance protocols to ensure optimal medical equipment reliability.
-Additionally, I've developed clear and concise technical documentation, such as checklists and quick-reference guides, to support clinical staff and enhance operational efficiency.
+**Responsibility:**  I evaluated and supervised the procurement of capital medical devices, ensuring they met hospital needs and fully complied with regulations.
+My responsibilities also included conducting safety inspections, audits, and quality control, as well as implementing preventive maintenance protocols to maximize medical equipment reliability.
+Additionally, I created clear and concise technical documents, such as checklists and quick-reference guides, to support clinical staff and improve operational efficiency.

 ## Academic & Professional Assistance